 with any local laws (social distance, curfews etc).

-the program takes place outside in well ventilated spaces in a warm
+the programme takes place outside in well-ventilated spaces in a warm

-the six months we have been successfully sent volunteers to Costa Rica
+the six months we have successfully sent volunteers to Costa Rica

 we have not had one Leaper become seriously ill or hospitalized due to